 Genco Shipping & Trading (GNK) Stock Sinks As Market Gains: What You Should Know

-Investors should also note any recent changes to analyst estimates for Genco Shipping & Trading.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for Genco Shipping & Trading.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 9.19% higher.
-Genco Shipping & Trading currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 9.19% higher within the past month.
+Genco Shipping & Trading is currently a Zacks Rank #2 (Buy).

-Valuation is also important, so investors should note that Genco Shipping & Trading has a Forward P/E ratio of 5.08 right now.
-For comparison, its industry has an average Forward P/E of 4.17, which means Genco Shipping & Trading is trading at a premium to the group.
+Valuation is also important, so investors should note that Genco Shipping & Trading has a Forward P/E ratio of 5.65 right now.
+This represents a premium compared to its industry's average Forward P/E of 4.42.

 The Transportation - Shipping industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 107, which puts it in the top 43% of all 250+ industries.
+This group has a Zacks Industry Rank of 82, putting it in the top 33% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.